friedrith/clean-code/rules/prefer-polymorphism-to-if-else.md

 }
 ```

-This situation really degradates the code readibility.
+This situation really degrades the code readibility.
 If you are a developer debugging some part of the feature `A` and who arrives
 in the function `f`, you will need to understand the code of the feature `A` and `B` to understand the function and be able to find the bug.
 The approach based on conditions will make you slower to debug and fix bug.
 It is a wrong practice.
 With examples, you will understand how to do better.